To,

 In terms of Section 150 of the Companies Act and Rule 6 of the Companies (Appointments and Qualifications of Directors) Rules, 2014 Independent Directors of the Company have confirmed that they have registered themselves with the databank maintained by The Indian Institute of Corporate Affairs.
 Further, they have either confirmed that they are exempted or successfully undergone online proficiency self assessment test as required under the Companies Act.

-The Board is satisfied of the integrity, expertise and experience (including proficiency in terms of Section 150(1) of the Companies Act and applicable rules thereunder) of the Independent Director appointed during the year.
+The Board is satisfied of the integrity, expertise, and experience (including proficiency in terms of Section 150(1) of the Companies Act and applicable rules thereunder) of all the Independent Directors.

 (iii) Woman Director